DataDog/integrations-core/oracle/tests/README.md

 # Testing on TCPS

 ## Regenerating Wallets

 TCPS requires the client and server to use valid certs.
 Sometimes, these certs may need to be rotated.

-Use the following commands in the Oracle test environment to generate a new set of valid wallets/certs for client and server:
+Use the following commands in the Oracle test environment to generate a new set of valid wallets and certs for the client and server:

 ```shell
 export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk